 Today, Helen Legare-Floyd, Linda Legare-Berry, and Thomas S. Legare, his direct descendants, continue the Legare Farm traditions with a focus on sustainability and community services.
 From welcoming the public to purchase products or attend a family event at the farm, the Legares have brought their farm into the new age while maintaining the old traditions of hard work and love of the land.

-Legare Farms presents various ways to sell its products from ordering via their online store or stopping by to pick up some antibiotic & hormone-free meat.
+Legare Farms presents various ways to sell its products from ordering via Rolling Market or placing an order to pick up some antibiotic & hormone-free meat or vegetables.